 I’ve seen plenty of reactions to this realization over the years.
 You can spot the designer going through this easily enough.
 They’re the ones fighting with the client’s business core.
 They throw budgets right out of the window.
 They make eyerolling into an event so aggressive that you can almost hear it.

 I describe this period as “second adolescence, but this time with a credit card.”
 If they survive this period, they seem defeated.
 Going through the motions.
 Completely lost.
 Sometimes, though, they get excellent at their craft.
 And it’s these folks I want to write about.
 They have rediscovered art.

 I look for designers who are into some artistic pursuit outside of graphic design.
 Something that they can have just for themselves.
 It can be painting, music, writing, or, in my case, cartooning.
 Whatever.
 It will inform their work.
 Encourage it.
 Ask them about it.
 Having an outside passion helps that transition in innumerable ways.

-Read through the end.
-Especially if this is something you are grappling with in your design career.
+This was originally published on the B² Interactive blog.
 If you want some extra reading, check out The Gift (Amazon Affiliate Link) by Lewis Hyde.
 It helped redefine my self-worth as an artist and a designer.
 Or if you don’t have the time for that, check out Design is a Job by Mike Monteiro.
 It’s a quick and inspirational read.
 I very much enjoy his work.